Ricardosgeral/relier/README.md

 `$ sudo ./raspbian-post-install.sh`.
 Ignore it.
-- Don't forget to obtain and replace the content of the file [*service_creds.json*](https://github.com/Ricardosgeral/relier/blob/master/service_creds.json), as indicated [above](https://github.com/Ricardosgeral/relier/blob/master/README.md#server-software-raspberry-pi), or the program may not start!
+- Don't forget to obtain and replace the content of the file [*service_creds.json*](https://github.com/Ricardosgeral/relier/blob/master/service_creds.json), as indicated [above](https://github.com/Ricardosgeral/relier/blob/master/README.md#server-software-raspberry-pi), or the " Export to Google Sheets" feature will not work!
 - The inspection of the **cronlog** file (`$ sudo nano /home/pi/relier/logs/cronlog`) may be helpful for detecting any eventual bugs during the software installation process, or during start up of the server, for example, to check if the Google credentials are correct!.